 Possible costs in terms of licenses and support.

-Solution should be supportable in terms of expertise within the EGI collaboration.
+Expertise available within the EGI collaboration.

 Another important factor that was identified to assess the sustainability and costs in terms of licenses and support is the size of the user base of each tool.
 Tools with extensive list of user groups and broad adoption across different sectors have larger chances of receiving community support compared to specific technologies adopted by few communities.
 On the other hand, in these cases integrating ad-hoc features and maintaining them over time may be expensive if these capabilities are not adopted for upstream release and software is not open source.